 Due to the varied nature of exercise studios, the different types of product we offer includes rubber, rubber tiles, rubber mats, vinyl flooring, sports linoleum, polyurethane, sprung wooden timber floors, sports carpet and even laminate.

 Another key consideration is the acoustic issues faced by operators who have a busy class timetable.
 A class full of members can have an impact on noise and vibration pollution to other areas of a health club so an acoustic underlay or acoustic undercarriage might be an option.

 As with all our suppliers, we have laboratory test data to indicate what type of system will work best, but to really find out how a floor performs we can carry out live tests on-site to ensure any acoustic issues are reduced as much as possible.

 Studio floors can really create a wow factor- that's why we offer bespoke flooring solutions such as logo installation or functional marking installation.

 Now that sleds are a staple piece of equipment in many fitness facilities, sled tracks have exploded in popularity.
 We specialise in making tracks of varying design and colour and we can even design a bigger space that uses the same floor finish throughout.

 We supply plain and customized tracks with markings that indicate distance.
-We can also install logos onto these tracks to really add a show piece in any gym or health club.
+We can also install logos onto these tracks to really add a showpiece in any UK gym or health club.